gokberkkocak/lofigirl/lofigirl_server/README.md

 podman pull docker.io/gokberkkocak/lofigirl
 ```

 Run first time to give a container name and ctrl-c.
+Then give the configuration file and the db by ```-v``` flag.
 To create the db, check the beginning of the compilation [section](#compiling).

 ```
 podman run --name lofigirl -p 8888:8888 -v /path/to/config.toml:/config.toml \